josephflu/datadevdays23/README.md

 4. build_image.sh - bash script for executing docker build to create a container image.
 5. run_container.sh - bash script for executing docker run to run a container.

+#### /build_docker_automation
+More advanced example of building a Tableau Bridge Linux container image.
+1. bridge_config.example.yml - example bridge on linux configuration (rename to bridge_config.yml and populate with your tableau site information)
+2. Dockerfile - Definition for creating Tableau Bridge Linux container.
+3. build_bridge_docker_image.sh - bash script for executing docker build to create a container image.
+4. run-bridge.sh - bash script for executing docker run to run a container.
+5. start-bridgeclient.sh - script copied into container and used to start the bridge client when the container starts.

+#### /extension
+This Google Chrome extension makes it easy to collect the settings as a yaml file needed to run Tableau Bridge on Linux containers.
+It allows the user to select the Pool, DB drivers, number of tokens to create, and Bridge agent name which is then downloaded as a yaml file to be used in automation scripts for creating and running Bridge on Linux containers.
+It also creates a number of PAT tokens, one for each bridge agent.

+#### /scripts
+1. bridge_status.zsh - Call Tableau Cloud APIS to get status of bridge clients.
+2. jobs_report.zsh - Call Tableau Cloud APIS to get jobs report.

 ### Documentation for Tableau Bridge
 See official Tableau documentation for creating bridge containers on Linux